mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Noble/Diplomatic
 Player–character nobles can be accommodated in almost any sort of Traveller game, but adventures dealing specifically with the nobility are a different proposition.
-This sort of game is not to everyone’s taste as it tends to involve a lot of intrigue and ‘talking adventures’.
+This sort of game is not to everyone's taste as it tends to involve a lot of intrigue and 'talking adventures'.
 Opportunities for direct action are not always present and the need to follow etiquette can be rather frustrating for some players.
-The other problem is that unless every player has a noble character, there will be a ‘chain of command’ issue much like that encountered in naval or military games.
+The other problem is that unless every player has a noble character, there will be a 'chain of command' issue much like that encountered in naval or military games.

 The adventuring party in a noble–based game will normally center